XX8052/cpp-learning-log/README.md

 - Show all students
 - Calculate average score

-## Basic
+## Basics

-A folder I restore some basic code with simple grammer, maybe is good for new learner.
+This folder stores some basic C++ practice code with simple syntax, which may be useful for beginners.

 ## Notes

-This is my first C++ mini project.
+This section records useful notes from my C++ learning process.
-I am still learning the basics, so the code may be simple, but I will keep improving it step by step.